Fewsats/proxy402/client/README.md

 The client script (`index.ts`) does the following:

 1. Loads the `PRIVATE_KEY` from the `.env` file.
-2. Reads the target URL from the command-line arguments.
+2. Reads the target URL from the first command-line argument.
+3. Reads the optional HTTP method (GET/POST) from the second command-line argument, defaulting to GET.
-3. Creates a Viem wallet client using the private key.
+4. Creates a Viem wallet client using the private key.
-4. Wraps an Axios instance with the `withPaymentInterceptor` from `x402-axios`, providing the wallet client.
+5. Wraps an Axios instance with the `withPaymentInterceptor` from `x402-axios`, providing the wallet client.
-5. Makes a GET request to the specified URL using the wrapped Axios instance.
+6. Makes a request (using the specified or default method) to the specified URL using the wrapped Axios instance.
-6. The interceptor handles any L402 challenges by generating and sending the necessary payment.
+7. The interceptor handles any L402 challenges by generating and sending the necessary payment.
-7. Prints the response headers and data upon success, or an error message if the request fails.
+8. Prints the response headers and data upon success, or an error message if the request fails.